 your-rates-at-work-22.jpg

-Our budget for 2022/23 takes into consideration the impacts of major weather events and the pandemic and aims to support our community, environment and economy to be adaptable and resilient to current and future changes.
+Our budget for 2023/24 continues to take into consideration the impacts of major weather events and the pandemic to ensure we can deliver services and infrastructure to protect our extraordinary natural environment and support our community.

 Read more about our infrastructure spend.

-Council's activities and projects are outlined in our annual Delivery and Operational Plan.
+Council's activities and projects are outlined in our annual Delivery Program and Operational Plan.

 upgrading local infrastructure